samuheet/CMPUT-664-Project/README.md

 This project uses the commercial version of [Coverity static analysis tool](https://community.synopsys.com/s/getting-started-with-synopsys#GSCoverity) and requires Coverity's Analysis license along with the Platform license.

+**Important:** Other components might be needed as per the individual software.

 ## Results